jjcapellan/SIXDB/README.md

 //
 // The method get.records() lets us use querys:
 //
-//     get.records( storeName, indexName, query, succesCallback, errorCallback)
+//     get.records( storeName, indexName, query, successCallback, errorCallback)
 //
 // Gets the record with ID "2" from the index "IDs" in store "southFactory".
 // If you replace 'Adam' with null then the query sends all index records to the function readerCallback